Does this test have other names?

 Shortness of breath and fast heartbeat during physical activity

-Less common symptoms include abnormal cravings or brittle nails.
+Less common symptoms include abnormal cravings, brittle nails, and restless leg syndrome.

 Anemia usually happens because of blood loss or because you aren't absorbing enough iron from your food.
 Pregnant women are also at higher risk of developing this problem.